aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/how-it-works.md

 - When a genuine workload is scheduled the empty placeholder containers get evicted and the application Pods get provisioned immediately.

-- Since there are **Pending** (Pause Container) Pods in our cluster, the Cluster Autoscaler will kick in and provision additional Kubernetes worker nodes based on **ASG configuration (`--max-size`)** that is associated with the EKS node group.
+- Since there are **Pending** (Pause Container) Pods in our cluster, the cluster-autoscaler will kick in and provision additional Kubernetes worker nodes based on **ASG configuration (`--max-size`)** that is associated with the EKS node group.

 How much over provisioning is needed can be controlled by: